timescale/docs/ai/sql-interface.md

 #### Timescale Vector index build-time parameters

-These parameters can be set at index build time:
+These parameters can be set when an index is created.

 | Parameter name   | Description                                                                                                                                                    | Default value |
 |------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------|